-Create a bicycle and pedestrian connection through the Murphy Site from 31st Ave to Meek St. in order to provide a north-south connection to central Milwaukie from the 29th Ave bikeway.
+This project also includes creating a bicycle and pedestrian connection through the Murphy Site from 31st Avenue to Meek Street in order to provide a north-south connection to central Milwaukie from the 29th Avenue bikeway.
 This connection would also include the Clackamas County Housing Authority property adjacent to the north of the Murphy site, which would provide a key connection to the other commercial areas in central Milwaukie.